Kato590/NotYourRepo/README.md

 ## Notes

 Since there was no clear and solid explanation on how to set up the envinroment for Week 7 on a Windows host machine, it took me more than 10 hours to just set it up.
-Please don't assume every student has a Linux or Mac OS host computers.
+I hope no one assumes every student has a Linux or Mac OS host computers.
 It was totally unfair.

 ## License